historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 ## Recommended / Other Books

 The following 3 items form an integral part of the class.
 Accordingly, any student who prefers to hold a physical book rather than read documents online ought to purchase them.
-Yet, none of them are required to be purchased; rather, starting with this Spring 2025 semester, the required reading selections from inside them will be distributed in Blackboard.
+Yet, none of them are required to be purchased.
+Rather, starting with this Spring 2025 semester, the required reading selections from inside them will be distributed in Blackboard.

 * *The Catechism of the Catholic Church* [CCC]
 	* ISBN 0385508190 or 1601376499